-In our signature annual fundraising event JLP CAREs (Community Action & Revitalization Event), League members participate in a volunteer-a-thon, completing half-day projects to enhance the services and facilities of essential community organizations.
-JLP CAREs donations go directly into the general fund in order to advance our mission of promoting voluntarism, developing the potential of women and improving the community.
+JLP CAREs (Community Action & Revitalization Event) is our signature volunteer-a-thon style fundraising event.
+Participants complete half-day projects that support other community organizations in delivering essential services to our community.
+JLP CAREs donations go directly into the Junior League of Portland general fund in order to advance our mission of promoting voluntarism, developing the potential of women and improving the community.

 JLP CAREs 2014

-The Junior League of Portland’s 5th annual JLP CAREs, a unique volunteer-a-thon event combining fund development with community service, was held on Saturday, October 11, 2014.
+The Junior League of Portland’s 5th annual JLP CAREs was held on Saturday, October 11, 2014.

 In addition to the volunteer-a-thon during the day, JLP hosted a fun and festive evening event for volunteers and guest - the Harvest Soirée and Silent Action at The Jupiter Hotel.

-Our 2014 goal is to activate over 120 volunteers to participate in JLP CAREs volunteer-a-thon and raise $25,000 for the League and its programs.
+Our 2014 goal was to activate over 120 volunteers to participate in JLP CAREs volunteer-a-thon and raise $25,000 for the League and its programs.

 Founded in 1977, Raphael House of Portland is a multi-faceted domestic violence agency dedicated to fighting the causes and effects of intimate partner violence in a variety of ways.
 We offer emergency shelter in a confidential location, a 24-hour in-house crisis line, transitional housing and advocacy programs, non-residential advocacy in partnership with the Portland Police Bureau, and also work to bring an end to violence through community outreach and education.